 On 4 July 2017, Indians woke up to this shocking headline in 'The Indian Express', “Nine-year-old cuts arm with knife in ‘youngest case’ of dependence”.

-It brought us face-to-face with the fact that the dependency of young children on these gadgets has become so great that some can’t live without it even for a few minutes.
+It brought us face-to-face with the fact that some young children are so dependent on the mobile phone that they can’t stay away from it for even a few minutes.

 - Behavioural problems

 Vidya Sury, writer, editor, and award-winning blogger, says:

 My all-time favourite tip is to ‘lead by example’, as it is often a case of, ‘Children see, Children do’.

 When my son was growing up, we had house rules that all of us followed.
 We made it a point to spend time together–walking, playing and eating.
 For, each one of us was busy with work/school for most part of the day.